api3dao/airnode/.changeset/wise-comics-happen.md

 '@api3/airnode-validator': minor
 ---

-Introduces an optional `withdrawalRemainder` within `chainOptions` of `config.json` that gets subtracted from the funds returned to the sponsor when making a withdrawal.
+Introduces an optional `withdrawalRemainder` within chain `options` of `config.json` that gets subtracted from the funds returned to the sponsor when making a withdrawal.